 - Develop Identity – messaging, attributes, personality, tone of the brand

 - Design Logo – graphic design, logo, typefaces, colors, brand guide

 - Create Website – web design, layout, functionality, support structure

 Your website should be an extension of your logo and the basis of your web presence.
 A website is the only representation of your organization that you can fully control on the Internet.
-Every other digital channel is subject to market algorithms and rules which control what’s seen and by whom.
+Every other digital channel is subject to algorithms and rules which control what’s seen and by whom.
 A great website serves as a 24/7 promotion engine for your business or organization.
 A bad website might cause a customer to think twice and go somewhere else.
-The importance of a great website can not be overstated.
 There are three main components to a great website.

 - Visual – The first thing that catches a customer’s eye is the visuals – pictures, layout, style.
 It’s important that your website captures attention quickly.